akash498/VenderSC/frontend/README.txt

 Link for the font: https://www.dafont.com/varsity-team.font

-IMPORTANT NOTE: If yoy are doing a page that does NOT have a scrolling element, use the footer from AddProductPage, else use the footer from template file.
+IMPORTANT NOTE: If you are doing a page that does NOT have a scrolling element, use the footer from AddProductPage, else use the footer from template file.

+DEBUGGING: If you are getting errors that your pictures or font are not loading, check the html.
+In eclipse, I use "../css/filename.css", try taking the "../" out of the url.

 Updates On the FrontEnd:
 	For Status, put the following: Not Started, Incomplete, or Complete.
 For Incomplete put what else needs to be done for it to be considered